 Distillation.
-Laboratory display of distillation: 1: A heating device 2: Still pot 3: Still head 4: Thermometer/Boiling point temperature 5: Condenser 6: Cooling water in 7: Cooling water out 8: Distillate/receiving flask 9: Vacuum/gas inlet 10: Still receiver 11: Heat control 12: Stirrer speed control 13: Stirrer/heat plate 14: Heating (Oil/sand) bath 15: Stirring means e.g.
+Laboratory display of distillation: 1: A source of heat 2: Still pot 3: Still head 4: Thermometer/Boiling point temperature 5: Condenser 6: Cooling water in 7: Cooling water out 8: Distillate/receiving flask 9: Vacuum/gas inlet 10: Still receiver 11: Heat control 12: Stirrer speed control 13: Stirrer/heat plate 14: Heating (Oil/sand) bath 15: Stirring means e.g.

-(shown), boiling chips or mechanical stirrer 16: Cooling bath. [ 1 ] Distillation is a method of separating mixtures based on differences in volatility of components in a boiling liquid mixture.
-Distillation is a unit operation , or a physical separation process, and not a chemical reaction .
-Commercially, distillation has a number of applications.
+(shown), boiling chips or mechanical stirrer 16: Cooling bath.
+History Clear evidence of the distillation of alcohol comes from the School of Salerno in the 12th century.
+Fractional distillation was developed by Tadeo Alderotti in the 13th century.
+A retort.
+The Distillation Experiment.
+Introduction to Distillation.
 Distillation is based on the fact that the vapour of a boiling mixture will be richer in the components that have lower boiling points.
 Therefore, when this vapour is cooled and condensed, the condensate will contain more volatile components.